 A resume doesn’t usually deserve to be tossed over a single typo or some wonky formatting.
 There are other red flags, however, that should give you serious pause.
 Things like multiple lengthy employment gaps or several glaring spelling errors probably don’t bode well for a candidate’s level of dedication or attention to detail.

-If a resume shows red flags but still reflects a strong candidate, at the very least, make a note of the items you discovered and be sure to ask about them during the interview.
+If a resume shows red flags but still reflects a strong candidate, at the very least, note the items you discovered and be sure to ask about them during the interview.

 Related: The Top 9 Resume Red Flags